 Is Wealthfront Legit?

-Wealthfront says it offers brokerage services and more.
-Are these claims true?
-We looked into it, so keep reading.
+Wealthfront is promoting its brokerage services and other offerings.
+Are these claims accurate?
+We have the answers, so keep reading.

 Is Wealthfront Safe?

-Two major groups oversee the securities industry in the US: FINRA and the SEC.
-These organizations make and enforce rules using fines and other actions.
-Wealthfront is registered with both and must follow their rules.
+In the U.S., two key regulatory bodies oversee the securities industry: FINRA and the SEC.
+These organizations enforce regulations through fines, sanctions, and other actions.
+Wealthfront is registered with both bodies, meaning it is under their supervision.

-Wealthfront’s BrokerCheck profile shows it has been registered with FINRA as a broker-dealer since 2010 and has no disclosures.
+Wealthfront’s BrokerCheck profile shows it has been a registered broker-dealer since 2010, with no disclosures.

 Wealthfront Better Business Bureau

-Registering is only the first step for a brokerage.
-It also needs to deliver good service, and that’s where the Better Business Bureau comes in.
-The BBB checks customer satisfaction for companies in North America.
+Registration is just the first step for a brokerage firm.
+It must also perform well in terms of customer satisfaction, which is where the Better Business Bureau (BBB) comes in.
+This organization tracks customer satisfaction for businesses in North America.

-Wealthfront is based in California, so the BBB keeps an eye on it.
-Right now, Wealthfront has an average customer review of 3.4 out of 5.0 on its BBB profile: see it here.
-This rating is a bit better than other brokerages, but it’s only from 5 reviews.
-Wealthfront has over 307,000 accounts, so this is a very small sample.
+Since Wealthfront is based in California, it is under the BBB’s monitoring.
+Currently, Wealthfront holds a customer rating of 3.4 out of 5.0 on its BBB profile: view here.
+This score is slightly above average for brokerage firms but comes from only 5 reviews.
+Given that Wealthfront has over 307,000 accounts, this is a very small sample.

-The BBB itself gives Wealthfront an F for its business performance.
-This is the lowest grade.
-The rating is based on things like complaints filed and how long the business has been around.
+The BBB also gives Wealthfront a grade of F for its performance, which is the lowest grade possible.
+The BBB grades businesses based on factors like complaints filed and how long the business has been operating.

 Wealthfront and Competitors